Spear-thrower: Design

 Spear-thrower designs may include improvements such as thong loops to fit the fingers, the use of flexible shafts or stone balance weights.
 Dart shafts can be made thinner and highly flexible for added power and range, the fletching can be spiralized to add spin to the dart making it more stable and accurate.
 Darts resemble large arrows or small spears and are typically from 1.2 to 2.7 m in length and 9 to 16 mm in diameter.
+Indigenous people on the Andean Altiplano during the middle archaic period adapted their projectile points to a larger size, along with a switch to mammal bones to increase accuracy and weight during a hunt.

 Another important improvement to the spear-thrower's design was the introduction of a small weight (between 60 and 80 grams) strapped to its midsection.
 Some atlatlists maintain that stone weights add mass to the shaft of the device, causing resistance to acceleration when swung and resulting in a more forceful and accurate launch of the dart.
 Others claim that spear-thrower weights add only stability to a cast, resulting in greater accuracy.

 Based on previous work done by William S. Webb, William R. Perkins claims that spear-thrower weights, commonly called "bannerstones", and characterized by a centered hole in a symmetrically shaped carved or ground stone, shaped wide and flat with a drilled hole and thus a little like a large wingnut, are an improvement to the design that created a silencing effect when swung.
 The use of the device would reduce the telltale "zip" of a swung atlatl to a more subtle "woof" sound that did not travel as far and was less likely to alert prey.
 Robert Berg's theory is that the bannerstone was carried by hunters as a spindle weight to produce string from natural fibers gathered while hunting, for the purpose of tying on fletching and hafting stone or bone points.